 eSports refers to organized video gaming events or tournaments that culminate in championships at regional and international level, in which professional and amateur players compete against one another.
 The rapidly growing phenomenon surrounding eSports (electronic sports) continues to gather steam, as the intersection of gaming and sports offers an innovative wave of branding opportunities, engaging content and activations for millions across the world.

-The eSports market is experiencing a rapid growth, despite being in its formative stage.
-In 2016, worldwide revenues generated in the eSports market amounted to 492.7 million U.S. dollars.
-By 2020, the market is expected to generate over 1.48 billion U.S. dollars in revenues, which indicates a compound annual growth rate of 32 percent.
-These revenues came from betting, prize pools and tournaments, but overwhelmingly from sponsorship and advertising, which brought in almost 661 million U.S. dollars in 2016.
-In terms of revenue, Asia was the biggest eSports market overall, followed by North America and Europe.
+The eSports market is experiencing rapid growth, despite still being in its relatively formative stages.
+In 2019, worldwide revenues generated in the eSports market amounted to 957.5 million U.S. dollars, a figure which is estimated to exceed 1.6 billion U.S. dollars by 2024.
+These revenues come from betting, prize pools and tournaments, but overwhelmingly from sponsorship and advertising, which brought in almost 641 million U.S. dollars in 2021.
+In terms of revenue, China claimed a significant portion of the eSports market revenue on its own, while the United States was the second largest regional market.

 This text provides general information.
 Statista assumes no